Here are some interesting France Facts which were chosen and researched by kids especially for kids.

 Mainland France is divided into 27 regions and these into 101 departments.
 The Mediterranean island of Corsica belongs to France too as you can see in the outline above.
 Of the 101 departments there are also 5 ROM (regions d’outre mer or overseas regions) also belonging to France: French Guyana in South America, Guadeloupe and Martinique in the Caribbean, La Reunion and Mayotte in Africa in the Indian Ocean.

-There are so many exciting places, historic villages, ancient Roman ruins and majestic castles to visit, please make sure you come back to this site again, as we will add more information on places to visit here soon.
+There are so many exciting places, gorgeous beaches, historic cities and villages, ancient ruins and majestic castles to visit, please make sure you come back to this site again, as we will add more information on places to visit here soon.

 French is the official language in France and it is also the second major language in Europe.

-The Romanic language comes from Latin and is today the second most studied language after English and spoken by more than 300million people around the world as first or second language.
+French is one of the Romance languages.
+These languages, including also Italian and Spanish, have their origins in the Latin language.
+Today, French is the second most studied language after English and spoken by more than 300million people around the world as first or second language.

-Gustave Eiffel (1832-1923), the famous French engineer who build the Eiffel Tower in Paris, also designed the Statue of Liberty which stands in New York's harbour.
+Gustave Eiffel (1832-1923), a French engineer who designed the famous tower in Paris, which is named after him.
+He also designed the Statue of Liberty which stands in New York's harbour.

 French composers which are very famous are: Maurice Ravel (Bolero) and Georges Bizet (Carmen).
 Children all around the world love French literature, like the famous “The Three Musketeers” by Alexandre Dumas and “The Little Prince” by Antoine de Saint-Exupery.